sez11a/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 To review, if you'd like to configure an action or actions that take place when mobile device requests are received, take the following steps:

-1. Create a mobile device rule group to represent the family of devices for which to define an action or actions.
+1. Create a mobile device family to represent the group of devices for which to define an action or actions.

-2. Define one or more rules for your rule group that describe the family of devices represented by your rule group.
+2. Define one or more rules for your family that describe the group of devices represented by your family.

-3. Apply your rule group to an entire page set of a site (all the public pages of a site or all the private pages) or to a single page.
+3. Apply your family to an entire page set of a site (all the public pages of a site or all the private pages) or to a single page.

-4. Define one or more actions for your rule group that describe how requests should be handled.
+4. Define one or more actions for your family that describe how requests should be handled.

 To see how this might work in practice, let's discuss a few examples of how you can use mobile device rules.
 First, suppose you have a separate version of a